UNDER EYE BAGS — a mild swelling or puffiness under the eyes — are common with age.

 Causes of eye bags

 As we age the tissue surrounding the eyes, and some muscles that support the eyelids can weaken.
 The normal fat content that provides support for the eyes can then drop into the lower eyelids, resulting in a puffy appearance.
 Fluid can also rest in the space below your eyes, increasing the swelling.
+There are cosmetic solutions to such problems like the ones plastic surgeon in Boston area might suggest.

 The effect can be worsened by a number of factors including: